fleschutz/csv2hpp/README.md

 =======
 This command-line tool converts databases in CSV file format (.CSV suffix) into header files for C++ projects.
 This allows to immediately work on large, structured, well-formed datasets without the need of loading, allocating, checking, and converting (the compiler is doing it automatically).
 Please perform the following steps for conversion:

-1. **Export** your database in CSV file format or download and copy the .CSV file.
+1. **Export** your database in CSV file format, or download and copy the .CSV file.
 2. **Add** datatype hints in round brackets to the CSV header line, e.g.: `Name (string), Age (int), Distance (_km)`
 3. **Execute:** `./csv2hpp input_file.csv > dataset.hpp`.
 4. **Add:** #include "dataset.hpp" to your C++ project and use the objects array.